melatonein5/DirHash/README.md

 ```

 ## Roadmap
-The three main improvements to make are:
+The main improvements to make are:
-1. Running multiple hash functions in a single command.
 1. Add installation scripts to allow system-wide access at the terminal.
 1. Support for more hashing functions.